Done Somebody Wrong: Eddie Kirkland original

-It is an exemplar of the kind of blues where the singer knows they have made a bad mistake, but is unsure exactly what the mistake is or why they did it.
-One book on mental health challenges uses the song as an example of rejection sensitivity, and suggests that a subsequent verse, in which the singer says "Gonna find me a new doctor, maybe my luck will change", indicates the value of psychotherapy.
+It is an exemplar of the kind of blues where the singer knows they have made a bad mistake, but is unsure exactly what the mistake is, or why they did it.
+One book on mental health challenges uses the song as an example of rejection sensitivity, and speculates that a subsequent verse, in which the singer says "Gonna find me a new doctor, maybe my luck will change", may be referring to the value of psychotherapy.

-As recorded, "I Must Have Done Somebody Wrong" is an electric blues, and was credited on the 45 to Eddie Kirkland and His House Rockers.
-Besides Kirkland on vocals and guitar, the lineup consisted of Joe Dooms on piano, Jimmy Parner on drums, and Johnny Hooks on tenor saxophone.

-Elmore James rewrite
+Elmore James version

 In 1960, Eddie Kirkland ran into Elmore James in Cleveland, Ohio, and played James his record of "I Must Have Done Somebody Wrong"; James thought highly of the song and offered to record it jointly with Kirkland.
 According to Kirkland's later account, he gave James the go-ahead to record it alone, but said, "Just give me the credit for it," which James said would be done.

 The Elmore James session that recorded the song was held at Beltone Studios in New York City, likely beginning the night of May 23, 1960, and running into the next day.
 The producer for the session was Bobby Robinson.
 James used Kirkland's lyrics, with only a few slight changes, and the melody was substantially the same.
 However James rearranged the song into a stop-time rhythm that highlighted the slide guitar he was known for.
-His version also benefitted from a rhythm guitar part by Jimmy Spruill.
+His version also benefitted from a rhythm guitar part by Wild Jimmy Spruill.
 Other players likely included Homesick James on bass guitar, Belton Evans on drums, Johnny Acey on piano, and Paul "Hucklebuck" Williams on baritone saxophone.
 As one writer later said, "the intensity of James' vocal and guitar," combined with the start-stop beat, "made it immediately unforgettable".

 The 45 rpm record "Done Somebody Wrong", backed with "Fine Little Mama", was issued on Fire Records in December 1960 (the artist was given as Elmo James).
 But it came out with E. James listed as the only songwriting credit.
-Unlike some other releases of James such as "The Sky Is Crying" and "It Hurts Me Too", it was not a hit.
+Unlike some other releases of James of that time such as "The Sky Is Crying" and "It Hurts Me Too", it was not a hit.